 - Install the license key

-- Log in for the first time and accept the master key
+- Log in for the first time and change default credentials

 - Set up SSL certificates